Owners’ management companies

 As a member of the OMC, you have a say in how the common areas are managed.
 If you are elected to become Director of the OMC, then you will become involved in the running of the company.

 The OMC is the legal owner of the common areas on behalf of the owners of the units.

 The OMC is also a party to all sales of units in a development because it “owns” a share in each property.
 The OMC cannot legally prevent the sale or purchase of a unit, but it can take action against you if you don’t pay your management fees.

 Your rights as a member

-Members have certain rights under company law, in particular the Companies Acts.
+Members have certain rights under company law, in particular the Companies Act 2014.
 All company members are entitled to:

 - Adequate notice of the company’s general meetings

 - Timely information about the company’s operations and finances